josejuansanchez/android-sensors-overview/types_of_sensors/README.md

 The Android platform supports three broad categories of sensors:

 * **Motion sensors**
 These sensors measure acceleration forces and rotational forces along three axes.
-This category includes accelerometers, gravity sensors, gyroscopes, and rotational vector sensors.
+This category includes *accelerometers*, *gravity sensors*, *gyroscopes* and *rotational vector sensors*.
 * **Environmental sensors**
 These sensors measure various environmental parameters, such as ambient air temperature and pressure, illumination, and humidity.
-This category includes barometers, photometers, and thermometers.
+This category includes *barometers*, *photometers* and *thermometers*.
 * **Position sensors**
 These sensors measure the physical position of a device.
-This category includes orientation sensors and magnetometers.
+This category includes *orientation sensors* and *magnetometers*.

 >**Note**: **Location Sensors** will not be studied in this overview.